WowWerner/qaurtile/AI_SETUP_INSTRUCTIONS.md

 The AI agent can:
 - Understand natural language questions
-- Convert questions to safe SQL queries
+- Convert questions to Supabase query plans (safe and reliable)
-- Query multiple tables with intelligent JOINs
+- Query tables with filters, sorting, and limits
 - Generate various chart types automatically
 - Provide contextual insights and recommendations
 - Suggest follow-up questions
 - Export data in multiple formats

+### How It Works

+Instead of generating raw SQL (which can have syntax errors), the AI:
+1. Analyzes your question
+2. Creates a structured query plan (table, columns, filters, sort order)
+3. Executes the plan using Supabase's safe query builder
+4. Returns results formatted for easy understanding

+This approach eliminates SQL syntax errors and is much more reliable!

 ### Safety Features

-- **Query Validation**: Only SELECT queries allowed
+- **Query Plan Validation**: AI generates structured plans, not raw SQL
 - **Row-Level Security**: Users can only access their own conversations
-- **Rate Limiting**: Built-in protection against excessive API usage
+- **Automatic Limits**: Queries limited to 100 results by default
 - **Data Isolation**: Each user's conversations are completely private
+- **Safe Operations**: Only SELECT/read operations possible

 ## Troubleshooting